 The Helix Staircase of the Loretto Chapel

-The inside décor is plane, simple but beautiful, a look that you’d expect from a chapel of this size and location.
+The inside decor is plain but beautiful, a look that you’d expect from a chapel of this size and location.
 But it has one striking feature that attracts architects, artists, designers and tourists alike.
 It is The Helix Staircase, a spiral staircase of some beauty.
 The nuns named it the “Miraculous Stairs.”
-Called such by the way it was engineered and constructed.
+Called such by the way of its engineering and construction.

-The nuns of the chapel, at the time of the construction and immediately after, had a dilemma, how to get access to the choir loft, that consisted of a type of mezzanine floor at one end of the chapel over the doorway.
+The nuns of the chapel, at the time of the construction and immediately after, had a dilemma, how to get access to the choir loft, that comprised a type of mezzanine floor at one end of the chapel over the doorway.
 There was no room to build a large traditional staircase in such a small chapel.
-They called on the local carpenters for advice but none had a suitable solution.
+They called on the local carpenters for advice, but none had a suitable solution.

 The nuns prayed to Joseph for his help: Joseph a humble carpenter, a hardworking man who married the Virgin Mary, known to Catholics as Saint Joseph.
 Looked upon as the patron saint of carpenters and hard workers alike.

-Sometime later it seems that their prayers were answered when a man turned up offering to do the work on the staircase but had a condition that he could be alone in the chapel for three months.
-Strangely enough he only had a few simple tools including a hammer, a saw and a T-square.
+Sometime later, a man answered their prayers.
+He turned up offering to do the work on the staircase but had a condition that he could be alone in the chapel for three months.
+Strangely enough, he only had a few simple tools including a hammer, and saw and a T-Square.

-The staircase was constructed on time, with wooden pegs for nails.
+He constructed the staircase on time, with wooden pegs for nails.
 It was a marvellous and beautiful construction, a work any designer or joiner would be proud of.
 It was perfectly symmetrical and had no middle column to support it.
-Generally, a spiral staircase is built around a central column as a main part of its structure, but not this one, the engineering was so that it had been designed without one.
+The usual construction of a spiral staircase is around a central column as a crucial part of its structure, but not this one.
+The engineering was so that he had designed it without one.
 An unusual method and should not be able to support anyone on the staircase, but it does and has done so for over 140 years.

-After the work was finished, the carpenter left without collecting any payment.
-He was never seen again by the nuns, they looked for him but to no avail.
+After he finished the work, the carpenter left, collecting no payment.
+Never seen again by the nuns; they looked for him, but to no avail.
 Another mystery was where did the wood come from?
-In the 1990s the manager of the chapel took a small piece of wood from the original part of the stairs (the balusters were added 10 years later for safety reasons) and sent it away for analysis.
-The results showed that it was an unknown species of spruce.
-The wood was strong and dense and is similar to wood grown in very cold climates where it grows slowly.
-Nothing of this kind grows in the area, anything even similar would have to be transported thousands of miles from abroad.
+In the 1990s, the manager of the chapel took a small piece of wood from the original part of the stairs (someone fitted the balusters10 years later for safety reasons) and sent it away for analysis.
+The results showed it was an unknown species of spruce.
+The wood was strong and dense and is like wood grown in freezing climates where it grows slowly.
+None grows in the area, anything even similar would need transporting thousands of miles from abroad.

-Many experts have visited the chapel over the years and have been intrigued by the craftsmanship and beauty of the staircase.
-But such skill is not altogether impossible by the artisans of the day.
-History is littered with many structures of undeniable Intricacy and detail, but what makes this different is the story of the nuns praying for help, the stranger visiting the chapel and the engineering involved that almost defies gravity, and built by one man with a hand full of tools.
+Many experts have visited the chapel over the years to find the staircase intriguing by the craftsmanship and beauty of it.
+But such skill is not altogether impossible for the artisans of the day.
+History shows many structures of undeniable Intricacy and detail, but what makes this different is the story of the nuns praying for help, the stranger visiting the chapel and the engineering involved that almost defies gravity, and built by one man with a hand full of tools.

-Of course, the story could be true or partly exaggerated.
-If we look closely at the design, we can see that if such a construction was made up of pieces of wood that are fixed together and glued to become one solid piece then It is feasible to suggest such a construction would work.
+Of course, the story could be true or exaggerated.
+If we look closely at the design, we can see that if such a construction comprised pieces of wood that are fixed together and glued to become one solid piece, then it is feasible to suggest such a construction would work.

-Even if the wood had to be transported thousands of miles it would have still been quite possible, the only problem that might have hindered the project here would have been the cost.
+Even if the wood was sourced from thousands of miles, it would have still been quite possible, the only problem that might have hindered the project here would have been the cost.

-As regards to the craftsmen of the time, well, I would suggest that they would have been in good supply, even the highly skilled ones.
-You only have to look back in time to realise this, in an age when wood was used for many elaborate constructions, the galleons that sailed the seven seas for instance.
+Regarding the craft workers of the time, well, I would suggest that they would have been in good supply, even the highly skilled ones.
+You only have to look back in time to realise this, in an age of wood used for many elaborate constructions, the galleons that sailed the seven seas for instance.

-There have been suggestions that the whole structure was made in France and shipped there as one solid construction.
-This is a possibility but as mentioned above, the stranger brought with him only a few tools, including a T-square.
-The interesting thing here is that T-square.
-A square of this nature is used in architectural drawing, usually laid flat across a board.
-It is not a tool for fashioning wood, which would suggest that the construction was designed and constructed in situ.
+There have been suggestions that the entire structure started and finished in France and shipped there as one solid construction.
+This is a possibility, but as mentioned above, the stranger brought with him only a few tools, including a T-Square.
+The interesting thing here is that T-Square.
+They use a square of this nature in architectural drawing, usually laid flat across a board.
+It is not a tool for fashioning wood, which would suggest that the carpenter designed the construction in situ.

-Miracles do happen, so, miracle of not?
+Miracles happen, so miracle or not?
 You decide.
-But the facts are that it is a beautiful piece of craftsmanship and an intriguing example of clever engineering, built almost 150 years ago in a plain and simple chapel in a small town in New Mexico, US.
+But the facts are that it is a beautiful piece of craftsmanship and an intriguing example of clever engineering, built almost 150 years ago in a plain chapel in a small town in New Mexico, US.